 The Clinical Psychology Internship in the Department of Psychiatry at the University of Arizona College of Medicine follows a scientist-practitioner model.
-Our program prepares interns not only to practice clinical psychology with a particular emphasis on serious mental illness or child and adolescent psychology, but also to contribute to the advancement of knowledge in the field.
+Our program prepares interns to practice clinical psychology with adults who have general mental health/serious mental illness concerns.
+Also, to provide integrated outpatient mental health services to children and their families.
 We seek doctoral internship candidates who are as committed as we are to the science and practice of clinical psychology, and who appreciate how psychological science both informs and is influenced by clinical practice.

 Our internship program is guided by the Mission and Vision statements of the Department of Psychiatry: